OfficeDev/hands-on-labs/O3659/O3659-2 OfficeAddinWebSDK/Skype_for_Business_Web_SDK_Excel_Add_in.md

         }
     }
 ```
-The **signIn()** method will take the access_token value returned from the user's successful Azure login and pair it along with your clientId in order to authenticate the user's access to the Skype for Business Online SDK features.
+The **signIn()** method will take the access_token value returned from the user's successful Azure login and pair it along with your clientId to authenticate the user's access to the Skype for Business Online SDK features.
 On successful login, the user will be displayed with the logged in user name, email, and presence.
 Also appearing, will be a section used later on for displaying other Skype user information in a section called **Contact Info**.

 13. Press F5 or Start Debugging.
 14. Click the "Sign into Skype" button and provide your credentials.
 After submitting the credentials, you should see the Skype "Loading" animated gif and then be presented with the following screen: